hal/testsuite.next/README.md

 ## Run Tests

-RIn order to run tests you need a running WildFly / JBoss EAP server with an insecure management interface.
+In order to run tests you need a running WildFly / JBoss EAP server with an insecure management interface.
 Use the following commands to remove the security realm from the management interface:

 **Standalone**